elastisys/compliantkubernetes/docs/operator-manual/troubleshooting.md

     `./bin/ck8s-kubespray` references the `compliantkubernetes-kubespray` CLI

 !!!important
-    For some of the ansible commands below, you might require root privileges.
-To run commands as a privileged user with ansible, use the `--become, -b` flag.
+    For some of the Ansible commands below, you might require root privileges.
+To run commands as a privileged user with Ansible, use the `--become, -b` flag.

     Example:
     `ansible -i inventory.ini -b all -m ping`